 How big is your bubble, and who hangs out in it with you?
-As an adult with full mental capacity, you typically get to choose how close you get to others, or you can at least move or react appropriately if someone invades your personal space.
+As an adult with full mental capacity.
+You typically get to choose how close you get to others.
+Or you can at least move or react appropriately when someone tries to invade your personal space.

 But what if you couldn’t?

 Little things can make the biggest difference.
-Appropriate communication – verbal and non-verbal, is basic in helping a patient maintain his or her self-identity.
+Appropriate communication such as verbal and non-verbal.
+They are the basics in helping a patient maintain his or her self-identity.

-For example, establishing eye contact and smiling are easy – and easily overlooked – steps to take before touching.
-And a “supportive stance” – relaxed and open, with arms at the sides instead of crossed – shows respect and is much less threatening.
+For example, establishing eye contact and smiling are easy.
+But most people tend to easily forget about it.
+A “supportive stance”, relaxed and open with arms at the sides, instead of crossed shows respect.
+And it is much less threatening.

-These and additional tips for caring for those with Alzheimer’s disease and other dementias were shared by speakers and elder care professionals at a recent Time Out Workshop at Pine Bluff Country Club, sponsored by the Elder Law Practice, Davis Life Care Center and Trinity Village, Inc.
+All these and more additional tips for caring for those with Alzheimer’s disease and other dementias.
+They were shared by speakers and elder care professionals.
+It happened on a recent Time Out Workshop at Pine Bluff Country Club.
+It was sponsored by the Elder Law Practice, the Davis Life Care Center and the Trinity Village, Inc.

-Sponsors and vendors provided lovely door prizes, drinks, snacks and a delicious lunch.
-The event offered 6.5 Continuing Education Units to those social workers, case managers, geriatric nurses and nursing home administrators in attendance.
+Sponsors and vendors did provide lovely door prizes, drinks, snacks and a delicious lunch.
+The event was offering 6.5 Continuing Education Units to those social workers, case managers, geriatric nurses and nursing home administrators in attendance.

-Brian Miller, Executive Director of Davis Nursing Home Association, focused on personal space and communication – primarily kinesic communication, or body language.
-While it’s not the only way to communicate without words, body language is the most well-known form of non-verbal communication.
+Brian Miller is the Executive Director of Davis Nursing Home Association.
+He is focused on personal space and communication Primarily kinesic communication, or body language.
+While it’s not the only way to communicate without words.
+Body language is the most well-known form of non-verbal communication.

-Miller also mentioned paraverbal communication, which is the channel of speech that encompasses, tone, volume and cadence.
+Miller also mentioned paraverbal communication.
+It is the channel of speech that encompasses tone, volume and cadence.
 “It’s how you say what you say,” he explained.
-It’s also important to practice empathetic listening by offering the patient your undivided attention, being non-judgmental and asking questions to clarify the message.
+It’s also important to practice empathetic listening.
+That’s by offering the patient your full attention, being non-judgmental and asking questions to clarify the message.